guilhermevialle/youtube-clone/README.md

 # YouTube Home Clone

-This app aims to clone the youtube interface with HTMl, CSS and JavaScript.
+This app consists of cloning the entire YoutTube interface and its main front-end features.

 ## Preview